srirambtechit/computer-science/datastructure-graph/README.md

  - object graph
  - inheritance hierarchy
  - control flow - coding

-problems:
+Problems:
- - Path : Is there a directed path from s to t?
+ - <b>Path</b> Is there a directed path from s to t?
- - Shortest path : What is the shortest path from s to t?
+ - <b>Shortest path</b> What is the shortest path from s to t?
- - Topological sort : Can you draw a digraph so that all edges point upwards?
+ - <b>Topological sort</b> Can you draw a digraph so that all edges point upwards?
- - Strong connectivity : Is there a directed path between all pairs of vertices?
+ - <b>Strong connectivity</b> Is there a directed path between all pairs of vertices?
- - Transitive closure : For which vertices v and w is there a path from v and w?
+ - <b>Transitive closure</b> For which vertices v and w is there a path from v and w?
- - PageRank : What is the importance of web page?
+ - <b>PageRank</b> What is the importance of web page?
 </pre>